andrei-b/mctutorial/text/intro.md

 Finally, in a pinch, you can even use another Arduino as a programmer.
 The Arduino as ISP sketch lets you turn a regular Uno into a basic ISP programmer — useful and educational, though not as reliable for frequent use.

 It is also good to have a couple of LEDs and resistors.

+## The software
+To program AVR microcontrollers nn bare-metal mode, you typically use a small set of essential tools — some for writing code, some for compiling it, and others for uploading it to the chip.
+- avr-gcc is the GNU Compiler Collection configured for AVR.
+It's the core of all AVR toolchains.
+The package for Ubuntu contailns all the commnd line utilities needed.
+- avrdude is the standard tool for flashing HEX files to AVR chips.
+It supports a wide range of hardware programmers, including USBasp, AVRISP mkII, Atmel-ICE, and Arduino-as-ISP.
+- GNU Make.
+All the source codes for this tutorial rely on it.